DacostaGeo/DacostaGeo/README.md

 ## 👋 About me

 Hi, my name is Daniel Acosta.
-I´m an economist specialized in applied statistics and the most importan thing I´m data enthusiast 👨🏻‍💻.
+I´m an economist specialized in applied statistics and the most importan thing I´m a data enthusiast 👨🏻‍💻.
 Throughout my professional career, I have worked with several programming languages for data analysis as well as Geographic Information Systems (GIS).
 However, in recent years I have worked mainly with the R programming language.
 I´m particularly interested in topics related to demography, applied statistics and spatial analysis 📊🗺️.

 ## 📊 Education